vitseb/vitseb/README.md

 ## Hi there! 👋

-I'm Vito, a student / frontend developer / cybersecurity content developer based in Czechia.
-I enjoy building clean, modern interfaces and making software that feels good to use.
+I'm Vito, a student / frontend developer / cybersecurity content developer based in Czechia.\n I enjoy building clean, modern interfaces and making software that feels good to use.

 ### These days I'm focused on: